 The late Pope John Paul II spoke about them during one his trips to the United States.
 Obviously sending a message to American xenophobes, the Pope said there is "an unhealthy form of nationalism," which is "the antithesis of true patriotism."
 He said there is a difference between "true patriotism," which is "a proper love of one's country" that "never seeks to advance the well-being of one's own nation at the expense of others," and unhealthy nationalism, "which teaches contempt for other nations or cultures."

 So, of course, De La Cruz's critics are not real patriots.
 They only play that role in cyberspace.
 These are cowards who use social media to release their venom anonymously.
+Most of them have probably never heard of that centuries-old campaign against Hispanics known as The Black Legend, but they are its promoters nowadays.

 "Is this the American National Anthem or the Mexican Hat Dance?" one person tweeted.
 "Get this lil kid out of here."